 When should I arrive?

-We recommend you arrive in Sydney one (1) week before the start of your Introductory Academic Program (IAP).
-This will give you time to arrange some practical matters e.g. opening a bank account, activating your OSHC, finding long-term accommodation, familiarise yourself with public transport and your surroundings, introduce yourself to your supervisor if you are a research student etc.
+We recommend you arrive in Sydney on the date recommended by your Student Contact Officer (SCO).
+The date was set to accommodate the university lifecycle and to give you time to arrange some practical matters, e. g. open a bank account, activate your OSHC, find long-term accommodation, familiarise yourself with public transport and your surroundings, introduce yourself to your supervisor if you are a research student etc.

 If you choose to arrive earlier, you may; but please be aware that entitlement to the Contribution to Living Expenses (stipend) commences only fourteen (14) days prior to the start of IAP.